DEONSKY/ProjectManagementAppDoc/README.md

 Kanban View sort can managed by general view header.
 Every kanban box includes standart task info and selected custom fields of task.
 #### Roadmap View:
 Roadmap view includes task sections and timeline sections.
 Users can drag and drop tasks from task section to timeline or timeline to task section.
 This feature can only usable for root parent tasks.
 Olsa roadmat supports nested sections.

+### Meetings:
+Each project has a certain amount of time spent communicating.
+Tasks, sections, sprints projects and organization can have meetings.
+Task meeting do not increase task estimated time but for other project elements meetings added to the total time